-- Update the 5 Year Budget Projection (Meets Strategic Focus Area E.1.b), UPDATE: No progress to report at this time. - Develop a schedule for reviewing and updating District policies, UPDATE: The General Manager has met with the Finance Officer and Parks Superintendent regarding policy review and schedule. - Research process and develop policy for evaluating contractor performance, UPDATE: No progress to report at this time, but District Counsel has advised that using the Scope of Work in the contract would make the most sense for measuring contractor performance. - Develop a Reserve Policy and establish a healthy reserve balance for asset improvements and economic uncertainty (Meets Strategic Focus Area E.1.c), UPDATE: No progress to report at this time. - Communicate required training opportunities for Board Members in effort to attain District of Distinction Certification (Meets Strategic Focus Areas E.4.b and E.4.c),
+- Update the 5 Year Budget Projection (Meets Strategic Focus Area E.1.b), UPDATE: No progress to report at this time. - Develop a schedule for reviewing and updating District policies, UPDATE: The General Manager has met with the Finance Officer and Parks Superintendent regarding policy review and schedule. - Research process and develop policy for evaluating contractor performance, UPDATE: No progress to report at this time, but District Counsel has advised that using the Scope of Work in the contract would make the most sense for measuring contractor performance. - Develop a Reserve Policy and establish a healthy reserve balance for asset improvements and economic uncertainty (Meets Strategic Focus Area E.1.c), UPDATE: Eide Bailly staff has helped develop a tool to calculate a goal reserve balance for Parks, Community Center and Fire.
+This will be presented to the B&A Committee and BOD soon. - Communicate required training opportunities for Board Members in effort to attain District of Distinction Certification (Meets Strategic Focus Areas E.4.b and E.4.c),